Bernie Clifton's Dressing Room

 "Bernie Clifton's Dressing Room" is the second episode of the fourth series of the British black comedy anthology television programme Inside No. 9.
 Written by Steve Pemberton and Reece Shearsmith, the episode was directed by Graeme Harper and was first shown on 9 January 2018, on BBC Two.
 It stars Pemberton, Shearsmith and Sian Gibson.
+The episode won Pemberton the BAFTA Award for best male performance in a comedy programme.
+The episode is also performed as part of the 2025 stage show Stage/Fright.